Outline

 specularMaterials interact with ambient light, spot lights, point lights and directional lights.
 The reflect light with an aspect of “shininess”: the reflections reflect light colour and surface colour.
 The level of shininess can be controlled using the shininess() function.

 Uncomment all commented lines.
 Notice the materials and the impact of changes.
 Change material colours, light colours, glossiness.
-Play with rotation.
-Add
+Play with rotation and transformation.
+Add more detail to the torus.

 Prep for next week